ObamaCare Subsidies

 Can I Purchase Insurance On the Exchange if I Have Insurance Through Work?

-You can purchase insurance on the exchange, but you (and your family) will not qualify for tax breaks, credits, or help on up-front costs unless either your employer offers substandard insurance.
-It must offer the same benefits as the basic Bronze plan sold through ObamaCare’s exchanges/marketplaces or your insurance must cost more than 9.5% of your income.
+You can purchase insurance on the exchange, but you (and your family) will not qualify for tax breaks, credits, or help on up-front costs unless your employer offers substandard insurance.
+The insurance must provide the same benefits as the basic Bronze plan sold through ObamaCare’s exchanges/marketplaces or your insurance must cost more than 9.5% of your income.

 If your employer-based insurance doesn’t meet the above criteria, you should be eligible for subsidies.
 However, you’ll need your employer to fill out an employer coverage tool form before you can get covered.

-The 9.5% cap is for the employee-only income, meaning the total cost of a plan offered by an employer to the employee can be more than 9.5% of family income.
-There is no rule that says your spouse, dependents or you have to take the insurance your employer offers.
+The 9.5% cap applies only to the employee-only portion of the income, meaning the total cost of a plan offered by an employer to the employee can be more than 9.5% of family income.
+There is no rule that says your spouse, dependents, or you have to take the insurance your employer offers.
 The rule only states that they cannot receive cost assistance subsidies.
 If an employer-based plan is unaffordable, you may qualify for an exemption from the fee.
 Watch the following video on employee health insurance:

 How Will Subsidies Affect My Cost?

-As a rule of thumb, the less you make, the lower your premium will be due to advanced premium tax credits, and the lower your out-of-pocket costs will be.
-The cost of your plan is based on what plan you choose, family size, location, age, and smoking status.
-Subsidies are then applied to the cost of your plan.
-When you use the marketplace, your subsidies will be calculated automatically, and you’ll be able to compare plans and see your final price.
+As a general rule, the lower your income, the more you benefit from advanced premium tax credits, reducing your monthly premium, and cost-sharing reduction subsidies, which lower your out-of-pocket costs.
+The total cost of your plan is determined by factors like the plan you select, your family size, location, age, and whether you smoke.
+Subsidies are then applied to reduce this cost.
+When you use the marketplace, these subsidies are automatically calculated, allowing you to compare plans and view the final price you’ll be paying.

-As you can see from the image below, ObamaCare’s subsidies can drastically lower the portion of your premium that you are responsible for paying.
-However, as we’ll discuss below, if you gain or lose income during the year, you will be responsible for the difference in your year-end tax returns.
+As you can see from the image below, ObamaCare’s subsidies can significantly reduce the portion of the premium you are responsible for, but keep in mind that if your income changes during the year, you may need to reconcile the difference on your year-end tax returns.

 A chart showing how premiums are capped by the second lowest cost silver plan

 Premium tax credits are based on the second lowest silver plan (SLCSP) in a state’s Marketplace.
-The chart below shows the minimum and maximum percentage of the household income that a person will pay for that plan.
-The amount you’ll pay is based on your household income (compared to the federal poverty level) and is adjusted based on the price of the plan chosen.
+The chart below shows the minimum and maximum percentage of household income that a person will pay for that plan.
+The percentage you’ll pay is based on your household income (compared to the federal poverty level) and it adjusts according to the price of the plan chosen.

 Here are the Premium Tax Credit Subsidy Caps for 2023 from Rev. Proc.
 2022-34: